Randy Arozarena Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs given up (88 total, 1.2 per game).
+- Royals pitchers combine to give up 89 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the right-hander threw five innings, surrendering four earned runs while allowing eight hits.
+- The righty's last time out came on Monday against the Detroit Tigers, when he threw six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.